 Tossing nets over your bushes is an immediate way to amp up your outdoor decorations.
 These heavy-duty nets measure four-by-eight feet, and nine sets can be connected together for a grand display of 1,800 bulbs.

 The Best Icicle Lights

 Snow.
 Snow.
 Snow.
 Snow.
 (Y'all are singing this in four-part White Christmas harmony with me, right?)
 These strands of snowflakes and icicles bring a sparkling effect to your porch or windows.
-The long-lasting LED lights feature 20 drops of dome lights and snowflake-shaped lights and help save energy, using up to 80 percent less energy than traditional incandescent bulbs.
-Connect up to 43 total sets together for an easy holiday light decoration.
+The long-lasting LED lights feature 30 drops and 150 icicle lights, as well as eight twinkle modes.

 The Best Meteor Shower Lights